310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% bubble Tetora %}
 No one’s ever died from watching horror movies…

-Ah—But this one says that it’s not a movie for the weak-hearted.
+Ah— But this one says that it’s not a movie for the weak-hearted.
 {% endbubble %}

 {% bubble Hajime %}
-Wah—It really does look scary… I’m kind of okay with gory scenes, but I can’t handle jumpscares.
+Wah— It really does look scary… I’m kind of okay with gory scenes, but I can’t handle jumpscares.
 {% endbubble %}

 {% bubble Midori %}
-Shino-kun, you watch horror movies…?
+Shino-kun, you often watch horror movies…?
 {% endbubble %}

 {% bubble Hajime %}
-Yes, but not often~♪ My brother seems to like them, so he rents a few sometimes.
+Not that often~♪ My little brother seems to like them, so he rents a few sometimes.

 He likes them, but he’s also scared of them, so he clings to me whenever we’re watching one.

-Hehe, my brother has been kind of rebelling against me, but sometimes he acts spoiled around me~♪
+Heheh, my brother has been kind of rebelling against me, but sometimes he acts spoiled around me~♪
 {% endbubble %}

 {% bubble Chiaki mgn %}